openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 of truth and where you need to look for understanding the router placement in practice.
 Nothing has changed in that regard.

-- New single control-plane node clusters with workers

 #### Failure Modes

 - The "ControlPlane" IngressPlacement parameter value may not be used if the cluster's